Assign 0: UNIX and Bash

 to your

-- If you previously submitted the assignment into
+$CS397 - If you previously submitted the assignment into

 the

-directory, the script should move the existing submission into a backup copy in your turnin directory, with the date and time in its name to keep track of versions of the submission.
-Then, copy the current version of the assignment into theturnin
+turnindirectory, the script should move the existing submission into a backup copy in your turnin directory, with the date and time in its name to keep track of versions of the submission.
+Then, copy the current version of the assignment into theturnindirectory. - Upon submission (read: copy), show the contents of the directory

 that is now in the

-directory to show that the submission script worked.
+turnindirectory to show that the submission script worked.
 It is helpful to have some output before this that states what is happening.
 (Yes, yes, I know that's not following the Unix philosophy.) - The script should handle errors and display appropriate and descriptive/helpful messages

 to the user, including: